Find support groups, events and resources near you

 More than 60% of men with advanced prostate cancer will eventually develop bone metastases.
 The bones most commonly affected are the spine, hips, and ribs.
 Once prostate cancer has spread to the bone it can become painful, but treatments like pain medications or radiation therapy to those areas can dramatically reduce pain and improve quality of life.

 When making a treatment plan, it is important to include strategies to maintain good bone health.
 There are several treatments available to strengthen bones and manage spread and pain.
-Below is more information on these treatment options:
+Below is more information on these treatment options.

-Bone loss from prostate cancer treatment
+Bone metastasis in prostate cancer treatment

 Testosterone, the male sex hormone, fuels the growth of prostate cancer but it also is crucial to bone health.
 Treatment of prostate cancer with hormone therapy, also called androgen deprivation therapy (ADT), blocks the production of testosterone which stops or slows the growth of the cancer.
 Without testosterone, bones can become weak and break more easily.